 Check Parts Availability Before You Commit

 Ask your appliance dealer — or look up the model on parts suppliers like Repair Clinic — whether common components are available and at what price.
-A $1,200 smart washer isn't a bargain if its control board is backordered for six weeks.
+A $1,200 smart washer isn't a bargain if its control board is backordered for six weeks and no local CT repair shop can source the part.

 Understand the App and Cloud Ecosystem